 Congratulations on pushing ahead with your own business!
 It feels good to finally be in control of your own career and to bring your initial business idea to life.
 There’s a lot to think about when you’re starting from scratch.

 From the fun stuff like creating a logo an choosing a colour scheme to the not so fun stuff like finding an accountant and dealing with tax.
 Any fledgling business owner will tell you that initial start up costs can be expensive.
 There’s a lot to plan for both in the present and for the future and there’s even more to finance.

 It’s tempting to overlook some areas of your business in order to reduce costs.
 However it’s not recommended.
 Read on to discover the business costs you should never cut!

 Health and Safety

-Fire safety equipment, signage, high visibility clothing and workwear, training, fire safety reports etc. They’re all costs you shouldn’t ignore!
+Fire safety equipment, signage from a Cincinnati sign company, high visibility clothing and workwear, training, fire safety reports etc. They’re all costs you shouldn’t ignore!

-Don’t forget the additional costs of being members of groups and organisations.
+Don’t forget the additional costs of being members of groups and organizations.

 You might be thinking about designing your own website in order to cut costs, and of course to bring your own creative ideas to life.
 However, you should avoid neglecting to fund your website.

-Creating an attractive website that is also user friendly, can be found on search engines, and also reflects your business’s professionalism and expertise, is not something you can do on a Sunday night.
-It’s always best to hire someone to do it properly and remember – you get what you pay for!
+Creating an attractive website that is also user-friendly, can be found on search engines, and also reflects your business’s professionalism and expertise is not something you can do on a Sunday night.
+It’s always best to hire a DC web designer to do it properly and remember – you get what you pay for!